-If adults have a dream house, kids dream of their own playhouse too!
+And if adults have a dream house, kids dream of their own playhouse, too!
 Now, if they have been constantly asking for a playhouse or if you simply want to give them one, building one yourself is a great idea.

 What’s even better is that you can make one at $300, or less if you already have the materials for it!
 Plastic store-bought playhouses usually cost anywhere up to $1000.

 A DIY playhouse is also better since you can make it more durable and sturdy.
 This featured playhouse was used almost everyday from the time it was built and it has never caused any injuries.
 As long as you build it well, your kids are safe in this DIY log cabin playhouse.

 Do you want to make this realistic log cabin playhouse for your kids?
 Then start this DIY project by following the step-by-step tutorial from DIY-er Mike below!